curl/everything-curl/protocols/network.md

 ### Connects to "port numbers"

-When connecting with TCP to a remote server, a client selects which port number to do that on.
+When connecting with TCP or QUIC to a remote server, a client selects which port number to do that on.
 A port number is just a dedicated place for a particular service, which allows that same server to listen to other services on other port numbers at the same time.

 Most common protocols have default port numbers that clients and servers use.
-For example, when using the `http://example.com/index.html` URL, that URL specifies a scheme called "HTTP" which tells the client that it should try TCP port number 80 on the server by default.
+For example, when using the `http://example.com/index.html` URL, that URL specifies a *scheme* called `HTTP` which tells the client that it should try TCP port number 80 on the server by default.
+If you go with `HTTPS` instead, the default port number is 443.

 The URL can optionally provide another, custom, port number but if nothing special is specified, it will use the default port for the scheme used in the URL.

-### TLS
+### Security

-After the TCP connection has been established, many transfers will require that both sides negotiate a better security level before continuing, and that is often TLS; Transport Layer Security.
+After a TCP connection has been established, many transfers will require that both sides negotiate a better security level before continuing (if for example `HTTPS` is used), done with TLS; [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 If that is used, the client and server will do a TLS handshake first and only continue further if that succeeds.

+If the connection is done using QUIC, the TLS handshake is done automatically in connect phase.

 ### Transfer data

-When the connecting "string" we call TCP is attached to the remote computer (and we have done the possible additional TLS handshake), there is an established connection between the two machines and that connection can then be used to exchange data.
+When the connected metaphorical "string" is attached to the remote computer, there is an established *connection* between the two machines and this connection can then be used to exchange data.
 That communication is done using a "protocol", as discussed in the following chapter.

 Traditionally, what is called a *download* is when data is transferred from a server to a client and inversely an *upload* is when data is transferred from